intellij-rust/intellij-rust.github.io/_docs/index.markdown

 Welcome to the IntelliJ Rust help!

-IntelliJ Rust is an open source [Rust](https://www.rust-lang.org/) language support plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) and its derivatives.
+IntelliJ Rust is an open-source [Rust](https://www.rust-lang.org/) language support plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) and its derivatives.

  - If you are completely new to IntelliJ Rust, read [Quick Start Guide](/docs/quick-start.html).